Skip to main content

 Estrogen therapy on its own, or “unopposed,” stimulates the growth of the endometrium.
 Over time, this continuous stimulation can lead to endometrial hyperplasia, a precancerous thickening of the uterine lining, and eventually increase the risk of endometrial cancer.
 Progesterone provides the necessary counterbalance.

 It signals the endometrium to mature and stabilize, effectively protecting it from the proliferative effects of estrogen.
-This protective role is the primary reason progesterone is a non-negotiable component of for any woman with a uterus who is taking systemic estrogen.
+This protective role is the primary reason progesterone is a non-negotiable component of hormone therapy for any woman with a uterus who is taking systemic estrogen.

 Clinical Protocols and Dosing Strategies